-In 2015, the consortium completed a clinical trial that showed that the function of the lungs of those patients receiving their gene therapy did not decline as much as it did for patients receiving a placebo.
-It was the first time a gene therapy has shown clinical benefit in people with cystic fibrosis.
+The consortium has run several phase I/IIa proof-of-concept clinical trials, with the first one revealing in 2015 that the lung function of those patients receiving their gene therapy did not decline as much as it did for patients receiving a placebo.
+It was the first time a gene therapy showed clinical benefit in people with cystic fibrosis.

-“The lung is a large organ,” CSO Kyriacos Mitrophanous told me.
-“Normally with gene therapy, you are delivering small amounts to the brain or the eye, but for the lung you will need a considerable amount of viral vectors, especially if you’re going to nebulize it because maybe half of the vector will be lost just from the nebulization and, obviously, breathed out.”
+“The lung is a large organ,” said Kyriacos Mitrophanous, CSO of Oxford Biomedica.
+“Normally with gene therapy, you are delivering small amounts to the brain or the eye, but for the lung, you will need a considerable amount of viral vectors, especially if you’re going to nebulize it because maybe half of the vector will be lost just from the nebulization and, obviously, breathed out.”

-Only one other research group, at the University of Iowa, is working on a gene therapy for cystic fibrosis, but it is not as advanced as its UK counterpart.
-But a new generation of genetic treatments might soon emerge thanks to CRISPR/Cas9 gene editing.
-With this technology it would be possible to revert mutations directly in the CFTR gene, although this kind of treatment would need to be tailored to each specific mutation causing cystic fibrosis.
+While few research groups are working on gene therapy for cystic fibrosis, a new generation of genetic treatments might soon emerge thanks to CRISPR-Cas9 gene editing.
+With this technology, it would be possible to revert mutations directly in the CFTR gene, although this kind of treatment would need to be tailored to each specific mutation causing cystic fibrosis.

-The companies CRISPR Therapeutics and Vertex Pharmaceuticals established a partnership back in 2015 to target cystic fibrosis using CRISPR-Cas9.
-However, this gene editing technology has yet to be proven in humans, and research to apply it to cystic fibrosis is still at a very early stage.
+The Swiss gene-editing company CRISPR Therapeutics and US firm Vertex Pharmaceuticals established a partnership back in 2015 to target cystic fibrosis using CRISPR-Cas9.
+However, this gene-editing technology has yet to be proven in humans, and research to apply it to cystic fibrosis is still at a very early stage.

 Next-generation drugs: improving efficacy

-As gene therapy has historically struggled to bring a benefit to people living with cystic fibrosis, many other companies have turned to developing next-generation drugs for cystic fibrosis that are not restricted to specific mutations.
+As gene therapy has historically struggled to bring benefits to people living with cystic fibrosis, many other companies have turned to developing next-generation drugs for cystic fibrosis that are not restricted to specific mutations.

-Among them is Verona Pharma, a British company developing a first-in-class drug that, according to CEO Jan-Anders Karlsson, “acts as both a bronchodilator and an anti-inflammatory agent in a single molecule.”
+Among them is UK biotech Verona Pharma, a clinical-stage company developing a first-in-class drug that, according to former CEO Jan-Anders Karlsson, “acts as both a bronchodilator and an anti-inflammatory agent in a single molecule.”

 The drug, called ensifentrine, blocks the activity of two enzymes involved in inflammation and is aimed at all cystic fibrosis patients independent from the mutation they carry.
 In addition, it has been shown to activate rare mutations of the CFTR protein, reducing the amount and thickness of the mucus.

-“The anti-inflammatory effect may be particularly helpful to cystic fibrosis patients as its activity is independent of any particular gene mutation and there is no effective anti-inflammatory agent specifically approved for use in cystic fibrosis to date,” Karlsson told me.
+“The anti-inflammatory effect may be particularly helpful to cystic fibrosis patients as its activity is independent of any particular gene mutation and there is no effective anti-inflammatory agent specifically approved for use in cystic fibrosis to date,” Karlsson said.

-Karlsson clarifies that the treatment would not be a cure, but it has potential to treat the symptoms and improve the quality of life of people with cystic fibrosis.
-The treatments they currently receive aim to repair the defects caused by specific mutations in CFTR proteins, but their effect can be limited and patients still see their lungs getting inflamed and infected.
+While the treatment would not be a cure, it has the potential to treat the symptoms and improve the quality of life for people with cystic fibrosis.
+The treatments patients currently receive aim to repair the defects caused by specific mutations in CFTR proteins, but their effect can be limited and lung inflammation and infection are not uncommon.

 “CFTR repair does not treat the over 10% of cystic fibrosis patients with nonsense mutations and does not cure cystic fibrosis.
-In addition, many patients eligible for CFTR repair therapy do not benefit from these therapies,” said John Ford, CEO of Enterprise Therapeutics.
+In addition, many patients eligible for CFTR repair therapy do not benefit from these therapies,” said Ford.